-If estimated distributable cash information contained in a prospectus includes forward-looking adjustments that are based on significant assumptions, as defined in the CICA Handbook, and those adjustments materially affect estimated distributable cash, we expect the quantitative reconciliation to begin with cash flows from operating activities derived from a forecast prepared in accordance with CICA Handbook section 4250 - Future-Oriented Financial Information (S.4250 forecast).
-We expect these forward-looking adjustments to be integrated into the S.4250 forecast, and the S.4250 forecast to be included in the prospectus.
+If estimated distributable cash information contained in a prospectus includes forward-looking adjustments that are based on significant assumptions, as defined in the CICA Handbook, and those adjustments materially affect estimated distributable cash, the quantitative reconciliation should begin with cash flows from operating activities derived from a forecast prepared in accordance with CICA Handbook section 4250 - Future-Oriented Financial Information (S.4250 forecast).
+These forward-looking adjustments should be integrated into the S.4250 forecast, and the S.4250 forecast should be included in the prospectus.